 Checkpoint 1

-We want to be able to control the robot’s position, but to do this we need to be able to tell the robot how to move.
-The control signal we have to move the robot is a motor PWM command, which effectively commands how much effort we wish the motors to produce.
+To control the robot’s position, we need to tell it how to move.
+The basic command for moving the robot is the motor PWM, which determines how much effort the motors use.

 Contents